Les Remparts

 • Le Bistro Provençal: Known for its authentic French dishes and cozy atmosphere.

-• La Table de l’Artisan: A great spot for those looking to experience modern French cuisine.
+• La Table de l’Artisan: Offers a modern take on French cuisine.

-• Café des Remparts: A charming café perfect for a quick bite and a coffee break.
+• Café des Remparts: A charming café perfect for a quick bite and coffee.

 Accommodation Options